lovebrew/lovebrew.github.io/compatibility.md

 | korean                      | Korean font                         |
 | nintendo extended           | Nintendo Extended Symbols font      |

-It is important to note that for custom fonts you must convert your TrueType or OpenType font to bfnt using `mkbcfnt` .
-It is provided with devkitpro-pacman, see [Setting up a Development Environment](https://turtlep.github.io/LovePotion/wiki/#/packaging?id=prerequisite) for more details.
+It is important to note that for custom fonts you must convert your TrueType or OpenType font to bcnft on Nintendo 3DS.
+This can be done when bundling your game via [the bundler website](/packaging.md)

 The Standard font on Nintendo 3DS holds the glyph data for various symbols, like the Play Coin icon.
 However, these glyphs are stored in the Nintendo Extended Symbols font on Nintendo Switch.
 Here is a basic example:

 ```lua
 local utf8 = require("utf8")